Kayal314/Kayal314/README.md

 - 👀 I’m interested in the study of algorithms and data structures, machine learning, and discrete mathematics
 - 🌱 I’m currently learning Computer Systems and Compilers
 - 💞️ I’m looking to collaborate on ML projects, algorithms designing, and competitive programming
+- 🎵 I have a wierd taste in music.
+Hard rock, psychedelic rock, soft rock, jazz (don't be mean), progressive metal, and of course the good old heavy matal.
 - Languages:
 -           Java
 -           Python